microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/accessreviewhistorydefinition.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-An accessReviewHistoryDefinition represents a collection of access review history data and the filters used to collect that data.
+An accessReviewHistoryDefinition represents a collection of access review history data and the scopes used to collect that data.
 A accessReviewHistoryDefinition's reviewHistoryPeriodStartDateTime, reviewHistoryPeriodEndDateTime, decisions, and scopes properties are used when selecting review history data and all can be modified.
 Each accessReviewHistoryDefinition object is only available for 30 days.

 ## Methods
 |Method|Return type|Description|